The DHL UK Foundation

 Partnership decisions are made by the Board of Trustees, which meets quarterly to lead the strategic direction of the Foundation.
 The Foundation has worked with New Philanthropy Capital (NPC) to identify potential partners through a rigorous research process.

-For Transform It! and Match It! programmes: These are exclusively available to DHL employees to nominate projects or match their own fundraising efforts.
-External organizations cannot apply directly but may be nominated by a DHL employee.
+For Helping Hands and Match It! programmes: These are exclusively available to DHL employees and pensioners.
+External organisations cannot apply directly but may be nominated by a DHL employee through Match It!.

 Getting on Their Radar